 How to Get Started in Earning your High-Performance Endorsement

 You can start earning your high-performance airplane endorsement with Jet Air Group as soon as it’s convenient for you.
 Please contact us if you’d like to make an appointment to meet with an instructor.
 We can help you obtain training materials and set up a schedule.
 Getting started is easy – all you have to do is give us a call at 920-494-2669 in Green Bay or 920-467-2303 in Sheboygan.
-You can also use the form below to e-mail us.

 - Discovery Flights